Pelagic thresher

 The pelagic thresher (Alopias pelagicus) is a species of thresher shark, family Alopiidae; this group of sharks is characterized by the greatly elongated upper lobes of their caudal fins.
 The pelagic thresher occurs in the tropical and subtropical waters of the Indian and Pacific Oceans, usually far from shore, but occasionally entering coastal habitats.
 It is often confused with the common thresher (A. vulpinus), even in professional publications, but can be distinguished by the dark, rather than white, color over the bases of its pectoral fins.
-The smallest of the three thresher species, the pelagic thresher typically measures 3 m (10 ft) long.
+The smallest of the three thresher species, the pelagic thresher typically measures 3 m long.

 The diet of the pelagic thresher consists mainly of small midwater fishes, which are stunned with whip-like strikes of its tail.
 Along with all other mackerel sharks, the pelagic thresher exhibits ovoviviparity and usually gives birth to litters of two.
 The developing embryos are oophagous, feeding on unfertilized eggs produced by the mother.
 The young are born unusually large, up to 43% the length of the mother.
 Pelagic threshers are valued by commercial fisheries for their meat, skin, liver oil, and fins, and are also pursued by sport fishers.
 The International Union for Conservation of Nature assessed this species as endangered in 2019.

 Taxonomy and phylogeny

 The pelagic thresher was originally described by Japanese ichthyologist Hiroshi Nakamura on the basis of three large specimens, none of which was designated a holotype.
 He illustrated one of the three specimens in his paper, "On the two species of the thresher shark from Formosan waters", published in August 1935.
 Nakamura also separately illustrated and described a fetus, that Leonard Compagno later concluded was probably of a common thresher.
 Several authors, including Gohar and Mazhar (1964, Red Sea), Kato, Springer and Wagner (1967, Eastern Pacific), Fourmanoir and Laboute (1976, New Caledonia), Johnson (1978, Tahiti), and Faughnan (1980, Hawaiian Islands) have published illustrations of "common threshers" that were in fact pelagic threshers.

-An allozyme analysis conducted by Blaise Eitner in 1995 showed that the closest relative of the pelagic thresher is the bigeye thresher (A. superciliosus), with which it forms a clade.
 The specific epithet pelagicus is from the Greek pelagios, meaning "of the sea".
 Another common name is the smalltooth thresher.

+An allozyme analysis conducted by Blaise Eitner in 1995 showed that the closest relative of the pelagic thresher is the bigeye thresher (A. superciliosus), with which it forms a clade.